Skip to content

 └── auth.vue # optional auth nested routes wrapper, should contain a `<RouterView />`

-The route are automaticaly generated from the pages/ folder, this is done with the vite-plugin-pages plugin.
-You can read more about this plugin on it github page here: https://github.com/hannoeru/vite-plugin-pages
+The route are automatically generated from the pages/ folder, this is done with the vite-plugin-pages plugin.
+You can read more about this plugin on it GitHub page here: https://github.com/hannoeru/vite-plugin-pages

 Creating new pages